School of Behavior Analysis

 Graduate policy states a maximum of 12 semester credit hours may be applied toward a degree before admission and matriculation in a degree-seeking program, but in the case of the master’s in professional behavior analysis, permission of the academic unit head allows for continuing education students to register for up to 24 semester credit hours as an exception to the stated policy.
 Thus, students may enroll for up to 24 semester credit hours through the online program as a continuing education student before applying, being admitted and enrolling as a degree-seeking student in the master of arts program.
 All credit completed with a grade of B or above through ABA online will be counted toward graduation requirements for the degree once the student is offered admission and enrolls in the in-residence component.

-Admitted students will be considered degree-seeking students once they enroll in the in-residence component of the program at the designated host agency.
-Admitted students must complete a minimum of 12 credits of the online component with no grade lower than a B prior to enrolling in the in-residence component.
-They may complete any additional required ABA online courses concurrently with or after completing the in-residence component.
+Admitted students will be considered degree-seeking students once they enroll in stage 2 of the program with an approved agency.
+Admitted students must complete a minimum of 12 credits of the online component with no grade lower than a B prior to enrolling in stage 2.
+They may complete any additional required ABA online courses concurrently with or after completing the second stage.

-The program may be completed in 24 months, provided the student takes online courses concurrently with the in-residence component.
-Although online courses are offered during four 12-week terms per year while the in-residence courses are offered during three 15-week terms per year, online courses will be available concurrently with stage 2 courses.
+The program may be completed in 24 months, provided the student takes online courses concurrently with the second stage.
+Although online courses are offered during four 12-week terms per year while stage 2 courses are offered during three 15-week terms per year, online courses will be available concurrently with stage 2 courses.